-Over two thirds of parents would consider freelancing or contracting with the main factors that might persuade them to take the plunge being higher earnings and the availability of more flexible childcare, according to a workingmums.co.uk survey.
+Over two thirds of parents would consider freelancing or contracting with the main factors that might persuade them to take the plunge being higher earnings and the availability of more flexible childcare, according to a workingmums.co.uk and WMRecruit survey.

 The survey covered over 700 parents, most of them women, who are not currently freelancing or contracting, half of whom were looking to return to work after a period off work.